COSCRAD/coscrad/README.md

 A project's build will appear in `/dist/<project-name>`.
 E.g., the build for the backend, whose project is called `api` will appear in `/dist/api`

+#### Changelog

+There is a small ad-hoc script for generating the HTML changelog from markdown and publishing the static assets to `dist/docs`.
+You can run this from the root directory as follows.

+> > > node scripts/build-changelog/changelog.mjs

+Note that you can update the CSS in `scripts/build-changelog/assets/styles.css`.

 ### Deployment

 #### API